pi-hole/docs/docs/guides/upstream-dns-providers.md

 Custom
 ```

-During the pi-hole installation you select 1 of the 7 preset providers or enter one of your own.
-Below you can find more information on each of the DNS Providers, along with some additional providers which have different kinds of extra filtering options (spam, phishing, adult content, etc).
+During the pi-hole installation, you select 1 of the 7 preset providers or enter one of your own.
+Below you can find more information on each of the DNS providers, along with some additional providers which have different kinds of extra filtering options (spam, phishing, adult content, etc).

 ### Google